dcuartielles/bash_site/README.md

 ## Updates

+### 20220124: make code creation optional

+* You made your own code and want multiple listings with different names for a single exercise?
+There is now a property for that
+* Properties for code now look like *true,code,Arduino,true*, where the last property indicates whether the creation system should generate the code or not using the exercise name
+* If this new property happns to be *false* the rendering script will instead use the *CODE* field as the name of the program to be created.
+This will allow to potentially have an endless amount of different pieces of code in a single example
+* The example folder will also be created using this same name
+* The field that was used for code description will now have to be substituted in the templates by a dedicate textfield

 ### 20220123: remove exercise numbers from the code files

 * Revised the file generation of code for not to include numbers, this was forgotten in a previous iteration of code.
 Remember that having file numbers in the code, while desireable, makes it hard for things to be sorted out in case the exercise numbers change